floragunncom/search-guard-docs/addendum_c_tls_primer.md

 Before any user data is sent between these parties, first a **TLS session** has to be established.
 This process is called **TLS handshake**.

-The details of this handshake can vary slighty, depending on the selected cipher suite, but at a very high level the following steps are performed:
+The details of this handshake can vary slighty, depending on the selected cipher suite.
+At a high level the following steps are performed:

-* The client sends a ClientHello message, containing the information which TLS version and cipher protocols it supports.
+* The client sends a ClientHello message containing the information which TLS version and cipher protocols it supports.
-* The server sends a ServerHello message, containing the chosen protocol version and cipher suite.
+* The server sends a ServerHello message containing the chosen protocol version and cipher suite.
-* The server sends its certificate, containing the public key.
+* The server sends its certificate containing the public key.
 * The client verifies the certificate and all intermediate certificates against its list of installed root CAs.
 * If the client cannot verify the certificate, it aborts the connection or displays a warning, depending on the client and settings.
 * If the certificate can be verified, the client sends a "PreMasterSecret" to compute a common secret, called the "master secret".
 This master secret is used for encrypting the traffic.
 The PreMasterSecret is encrypted using the public key of the server certificate.